t-troebst/perfanno.nvim/README.md

 The typical workflow uses the following commands:

-* `:PerfAnnoAnnotateFlat` loads flat perf data and annotates all buffers.
+* `:PerfLoadFlat` loads flat perf data or `:PerfLoadCallGraph` loads full call graph perf data.
 If there is no `perf.data` file in your working directory, you will be asked to locate one.
-If there are multiple events in that file, you will also be asked which event to annotate.
-* `:PerfAnnoAnnotateCallGraph` loads callgraph data and annotates all buffers.
-Works just like `:PerfAnnoAnnotateFlat`.
-* `:PerfAnnoToggleAnnotations` toggles annotations assuming they have been loaded.
+* `:PerfToggleAnnotations` toggles annotations in all buffers assuming they have been loaded.
+If the perf data contains multiple events you will be asked to pick one the first time you use this command.
+* `:PerfPickEvent` chooses a different event from the perf data.
-* `:PerfAnnoFindHottest` opens a telescope finder with the hottest files according to the current annotations.
+* `:PerfHottest` opens a telescope finder with the hottest lines according to the current annotations.
+* `:PerfHottestCallers` opens a telescope finder with the hottest lines that lead directly to the currently selected lines.
+Typically, you would select a function to see from where it gets called the most.
+However, you may also want to select a file, a class, or even specific lines.

 ## Future Goals

 * Allow annotating relative to a certain area (function, block, selection, file, etc.)
-* Add a picker to find the most frequent callers of a function
+* Make `:PerfHottestCallers` more convenient by automatically selecting functions with treesitter.
-* Add `vim.ui.select` fallback option for `:PerfAnnoFindHottest` if telescope is not installed
+* Add `vim.ui.select` fallback option if telescope is not installed
 * Show annotations inside the telescope previewer
+* Add callgraph exploration via a very customized telescope finder
+* All support for other profilers: we only need stack traces with source line information